Polygon Cruncher SDK

 Mootools provides a close support during the integration phase making the integration fast and easy.

-This sample application shows some features of the SDK under a DirectX 9 application.
+This (old) sample application shows some features of the SDK used in a DirectX 9 context.
 It is available for both x32 and x64 bits Windows platforms.

 You need to have DirectX9 setup on your computer in order to run this sample.